day8/re-frame/docs/clojurescript.md

 ```
 Let's think about what is happening here:

-  1. This is a list, so it will evaluate to a function call
+  1. This is a list, so it will evaluate to a function call, in the two step process described above
-  2. This is a two step process.
-  3. First, evelauate all the elements of the list
+  3. First, evaluate all the elements of the list  (there are two)
-  4. The first element will evaluate to a function
+    - The first element (the  `#!clj fn` form) will evaluate to a function
-  5. The second element will evaluate to `#!clj "the actual arg"`
+    - The second element will evaluate to `#!clj "the actual arg"`
-  5. Then, the function call happens
+  5. Second, the function call happens
-  6. `x` will be bound to `#!clj "the actual arg"`
+    - `x` will be bound to the actual argument `#!clj "the actual arg"`
-  7. the body of the function will be evaluated
+    - the body of the function will be evaluated
-  8. The body is just `#!clj x`, which is a symbol bound to `#!clj "the actual arg"`
+    - The body is just `#!clj x`, a symbol which is bound to `#!clj "the actual arg"`
-  9. So the body evaluates to  `#!clj "the actual arg"`
+    - So the body evaluates to  `#!clj "the actual arg"`
   9. So the function will return `#!clj "the actual arg"`
-  10. And that then is the evaluation of the form
+  10. And that then is the evaluation of the entire form

-Another call:
+Here's another call:
 ```clj
 ((fn [x] x) [:a :b])
 ```